 This course explores the social, political and historic contexts and implications of several scientific and technological developments through a variety of genres including textbooks, newspaper and magazine articles, film, music, art, literature and the Internet.
 This is an interdisciplinary course cross-listed as HUM3050, SCI3050 and SOC3050.
-Prerequisites: Successful completion of any SCI course, sophomore status.
+Prerequisites: ENG1020 or ENG1920, successful completion of any SCI course, sophomore status.
 (OL) Quarter Credit Hours 4.5